OLED vs QLED: What’s the difference? We delve into the particularities of these two leading TV technologies.

 HDR video is currently defined as being capable of hitting peak brightness outputs of 10,000 nits.
 Most HDR content to date is mastered to peaks of 1000-4000 nits (or less).
 But this still provides plenty of breathing room for the brightness of QLED TVs to deliver much more of the sort of impact – at least during bright scenes – that HDR is designed to reproduce.

 As well as delivering a bigger picture quality ‘jump’ from standard dynamic range to HDR during bright scenes, this extra brightness means that QLED screens can make HDR pictures look more lifelike.
-After all, one of the points of HDR is to enable screens to reproduce more of the light levels our eyes witness in the real world every day.
+After all, one of the points of HDR is to enable screens to reproduce more of the light levels our eyes witness every day.

 4) Immune to screen burn